-I didn’t post about last night’s dinner because Leslie (who I went to visit in Nashville) came over but the wait is OVER, people!
-Last night I made a red lentil and chickpea stew (?) that was inspired by the dinner my boyfriend’s sister, Wendy, made on our last night in Canada.
+Last night I made a red lentil and chickpea soup that was inspired by the dinner my boyfriend’s sister, Wendy, made on our last night in Canada.

 Our last day there was lazy and perfect.
-In the morning we took a nice walk in the snow and then went to go see the new Star Wars movie (which I, surprisingly, actually liked!).
+In the morning we took a nice walk in the snow and then went to go see the new Star Wars movie (which I, surprisingly, actually liked).
 After the movie we went to get a few beers and appetizers and then went home to pack.
-As we packed (and, full disclosure, drank scotch) Wendy made the most delicious soup/stew (not really sure what it qualifies as…) that had red lentils, onions, and chickpeas.
-She garnished the meal with cilantro and, in much need of something healthy and nourishing, I devoured it!
+As we packed (and, full disclosure, drank scotch) Wendy made the most delicious soup with red lentils, onions, and chickpeas.
+She garnished it with cilantro and, in much need of something healthy and nourishing, I devoured it!

-Last night I re-created this meal for me and Leslie but based only on the knowledge that the ingredients included red lentils, chickpeas, onions, and cilantro.
+Last night I re-created this meal for me and a friend but based only on the knowledge that the ingredients included red lentils, chickpeas, onions, and cilantro.
 I had a general gist of the recipe but didn’t have anything written down so it wasn’t exact – for instance, I added a carrot and a tomato because I had them on hand – but I am happy to report it turned out well and tasted similar to what Wendy made.
-I decided not to share the recipe until I get the real one from her (plus, it’s Friday and I’m lazy), so stay tuned!
+I decided not to share the recipe until I get the real one from her.

 Also, this dinner incorporated cilantro (Herb of the Week!) and didn’t include cheese.
 Win-win.